noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

             -   Confirm "Cruise Summary", and "QC Validation Issues", and "Cruise Legs" tabs are not visible
             -   Copy Cruise Functionality:
                 -   Confirm the copied cruise information is displayed in the form and the cruise attribute information is also populated
-            -   New Cruise Functionality:
+            -   X New Cruise Functionality:
-                -   Confirm the cruise form has no values are pre-populated except for "Survey Type" (NMFS Survey)
+                -   X Confirm the cruise form has no values are pre-populated except for "Survey Type" (NMFS Survey)
             -   Confirm "Create Another" button will clear the form and allow another cruise to be created
                 -   Confirm the cruise and attributes were saved successfully
                 -   Confirm QC Validation Issues are added (if any warnings)